Also amazing are the platforms which are built on, and even sticking out

 it was still 500kms north east, meaning another night to sleep in a bus.

-But it sure was worth a trip.
+But sure worth a trip.

 At the end of the narrow gorge you see a particularly spectacular waterfall